nicoManthey/Mining-Claims-in-UNHCR-reports-A2/README.md

 - pandas == 0.25.0
 - Also we used spacy's en_core_web_sm which can be downloaded by typing in the terminal: python -m spacy download en_core_web_sm

+# Download link

-Since the files are too large, we uploaded our complete work to the following link:
+Since the files are too large, we uploaded our complete work to the following link.

 www.test-page.de

+# Instructions how to run the code

 The linked folder looks like this: